 In particular, there is a desire to engage with private sector actors to help deliver the clean energy infrastructure the region needs.
 Strong economic growth makes South East Asia an attractive destination for green investment and, on a wider level, there is a growing sense that the energy market is changing.
 Innovation means that renewables are now capable of competing with traditional energy sources, with the International Renewable Energy Agency predicting that renewable energy will be cheaper than fossil fuels in many countries by 2020.
 Thus, as the region continues to open its market to investment, there is a pressing need to both make the business case for green finance and forge new partnerships between investors and regional stakeholders.
 More broadly, South East Asia stands to benefit from a more coordinated political vision and diplomatic strategy for achieving clean growth.

-This senior level dialogue will be held at a politically and economically opportune moment.
-It will bring ASEAN finance, energy and environment ministries together with project developers and with investors from the City of London and elsewhere to develop a roadmap towards full financing of the sector’s needs.
-The event will also gather insights from other regions via bilateral partners and multilateral institutions.
+This senior level dialogue was held at a politically and economically opportune moment.
+It brought ASEAN finance, energy and environment ministries together with project developers and with investors from the City of London and elsewhere to develop a roadmap towards full financing of the sector’s needs.
+The event also gathered insights from other regions via bilateral partners and multilateral institutions.
 Building on the impetus of recent agreements and summits, we aim to create momentum for upcoming events, including COP24 and Governor Brown’s Global Climate Action Summit, which is taking place in September 2018.
 The circumstances, both globally and in South East Asia, are propitious for harnessing green finance to deliver sustainable green growth.